Art4/json-api-client/docs/utils-helper.md

 ### Validate a JSON API response body

 JSON API Client can be used as a validator.
-It will throw an `InvalidArgumentException` if the body contains not valid JSON or JSON API.
+It will throw an `ValidationException` if the body contains not valid JSON or JSON API.

 ```php
 $wrong_jsonapi = '{"data":{},"meta":{"info":"This is wrong JSON API. `data` has to be `null` or containing at least `type` and `id`."}}';